How to Plan and Execute a Startup Launch

 A well-planned product launch gives your startup momentum, early users, feedback, and social proof.
 Most founders wait too long or try to launch everything at once.
 The key is not a perfect product but a coordinated launch that grabs attention from the right audience at the right time.
 In this guide, we’ll walk through how to plan and execute a launch using free and proven channels: your email list, Product Hunt, and press.

-Step 1: Set a Clear Launch Goal
+Set a Clear Launch Goal

 Pick one primary goal for your launch.
 It could be: